bytesroboticmx/capsaIA/docs/source/getting_started/basic_usage.rst

 Bias
 ****
 Bias risk metric is implemented using a Metric Wrapper called **Histogram Wrapper**.
-The Histogram Wrapper separates the output layer of the original model from the rest of the model.
-The output layer is then replaced with a histogram layer.
-During training time, the histogram layer is updated with
+The Histogram Wrapper will collect the activations of a target hidden layer of the model and store them in a histogram.
+The histogram is then used to compute the representation bias of a given sample during inference time.

- **Histogram Wrapper:** The histogram wrapper is a metric wrapper that computes the histogram of the feature space.
-It is used to compute the bias of the dataset.
+ `Histogram Wrapper <../api_documentation/HistogramWrapper.html>`_

 Uncertainty
 ***********

- **Dropout Wrapper:** Bla bla

- **Ensemble Wrapper:** Bla bla

- **VAE Wrapper:** Bla bla
+Epistemic Uncertainty risk metric has three different measurement methodologies: **Dropout Wrapper**, **Ensemble Wrapper**, and **VAE Wrapper**.

+Dropout Wrapper adds dropout layers to the model.
+During inference time, we run the model multiple times with the same input.
+This gives us both prediction and an estimate of the epistemic uncertainty (variance of the output) of the model.

+Ensemble Wrapper is the gold standard approach to accurately estimating epistemic uncertainty.
+It is implemented by training multiple models with same architecture, but different weights.
+During inference time, we pass a sample through each model(ensemble).
+This gives us both prediction and an estimate of the epistemic uncertainty.

+VAE Wrapper adds a decoder to a given model.
+The decoder is trained to reconstruct the input.
+During inference time, we pass a sample through the model and the decoder.
+The reconstruction loss between decoder output and the given input gives us an estimate of the epistemic uncertainty.

+ `Dropout Wrapper <../api_documentation/DropoutWrapper.html>`_

+ `Ensemble Wrapper <../api_documentation/EnsembleWrapper.html>`_

+ `VAE Wrapper <../api_documentation/VAEWrapper.html>`_

 Label Noise
 ***********

- **MVE Wrapper:**
+ `MVE Wrapper <../api_documentation/MVEWrapper.html>`_